-Dozens Died And Hundreds More Were Wounded In Huge Blast In Kabul, Afghanistan
+Dozens Died And Hundreds More Were Wounded In A Huge Blast In Kabul

 International organizations and correspondents based in Kabul tweeted confirming the size and scale of the blast, with many writing that it was felt across the city.

 There were also fears that given the location of the explosion – near embassies – that international staff were caught up in the blast.
-A German security source told the BBC it was unclear whether members of its staff had been hurt.
+The German embassy confirmed that a member of its staff had been injured and an Afghan security guard had been killed.
 French officials said their building had been damaged, but that its personnel were accounted for.

 India's Foreign Minister Sushma Swaraj, whose embassy was among the closest to the blast, said all of their staff were accounted for.

 If the death toll is confirmed, the blast will be the deadliest to hit the Afghan capital this year.
+Residents said the force of the blast shattered windows up to a mile away.

 The area was considered one of the safest in the city, with 3-meter-high walls surrounding it.
 The blast raises questions about how a bomb – reportedly placed in either a water tanker or a lorry – could have been planted.

 No group has claimed the explosion at this stage.
-However, the Taliban announced their traditional spring offensive last month, and ISIS have been reported to have made advances in the country.
+The Taliban announced their traditional spring offensive last month, and ISIS have been reported to have made advances in the country.
 Both groups have attacked the capital before.

+However, in the last hour, a spokesperson for the Taliban told Al Jazeera that the group is not responsible for the attack.
+A statement purporting to be from the group also appeared online and appeared to reject the civilian casualties.

 Meanwhile, the United States still has 8,400 troops in the country.
 Another 5,000 are divided between NATO allies, who continue a peacekeeping mission started almost a decade ago.